 - 1 jar (3-1/2 ounces) macadamia nuts, coarsely chopped

 - Line a 9-in. square baking pan with foil; grease the foil with 1 teaspoon butter and set aside.
-In a microwave-safe bowl, melt chocolate and remaining butter; stir until smooth.
-Cool for 10 minutes.
-In a large bowl, beat eggs and brown sugar until blended; beat in chocolate mixture and vanilla.
-Combine flour and baking soda; gradually add to chocolate mixture.
+In a microwave-safe bowl, heat chocolate and remaining butter until melted; cool for 10 minutes.
+In a mixing bowl, beat eggs and brown sugar; stir in chocolate mixture and vanilla.
+Combine flour and baking soda; add to chocolate mixture.

 - Pour into prepared pan.
-Bake at 325° for 40 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
+Bake at 325° for 40 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.

 - In a small saucepan, heat cream over low heat until small bubbles form around edge of pan.
 Gradually stir cream into syrup (mixture will boil up).
 Cook and stir over low heat until blended.
 Stir in butter until melted.
 Remove from the heat; cool slightly.